spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 ![Styled Components Evolution](../images/styled-components-evolution.png "Styled Components Evolution")

 CSS has been the ugly step-sister of the development world.
-Many developers say: "I'm a developer, I don't care about how things looks.".
-Bottom line, they don't care to learn CSS.
+Many developers say: "I'm a developer, I don't care about how things look.".
+They don't care to learn CSS.
 They should.
-Developers should know how an application should be styled.
+Developers should learn CSS to know how an application should be styled and provide responsive support.
 One caveat: CSS is hard.
 It can take years to be proficient.

 There have been many attempts over the years to improve the quirks of CSS.
 Out-of-the-box, CSS doesn't support variables, loops, or functions.
 Preprocessors like [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/) add useful features.
 [BEM](http://getbem.com/), ITCSS, SMACSS help; however, they are optional and cannot be enforced at the language or tooling level.